tomdixonn/Project3/README.md

       **Method Used**
-      - With access to to micheals account [LinPEAS](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS) was downloaded to the /tmp/ direcotry for some automated enumeration for any security misconfigurations that may be of intrest.
+      - With access to to michaels account [LinPEAS](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS) was downloaded to the /tmp/ direcotry for some automated enumeration for any security misconfigurations that may be of interest.

 ```
 michael@target1:/tmp$ git clone https://github.com/carlospolop/PEASS-ng.git